consolidation/output-formatters/README.md

 To include all avalable fields, use `--fields=*`.

+Note that using the `@default-fields` annotation will reduce the number of fields included in the output for all formats, including unstructured formats such as json and yaml.
+To specify a reduced set of fields to display only when using a human-readable output format (e.g. table), use the `@default-table-fields` annotation instead.

 #### Reordering Fields

 Commands that return table structured data with fields can be filtered and/or re-ordered by using the `--fields` option.
 These structured data types can also be formatted into a more generic type such as yaml or json, even after being filtered.
 This capabilities are not available if the data is returned in a bare php array.
 One of `RowsOfFields`, `PropertyList` or `UnstructuredListData` (or similar) must be used.